-From this course, we will learn how to make a profit from stock market during the stock market crash.
-It also includes what we should not do during the crash, personal financial tips, how to pick a company to invest in.
-All these topics are discussed in the following, first, one being stock market history, rare opportunities the market provides during the crashes, how to prepare yourself to earn profit during the market crashes, grading factors, etc,
+From this, we will learn how to make a profit from the stock market during the stock market crash.
+It also includes what we should not do during the crash, personal finance tips, how to pick a company to invest in.
+All these topics are discussed in the following.
+First, one being stock market history, rare opportunities the market provides during the crashes, how to prepare yourself to earn a profit during the market crashes, grading factors, etc.,

 The Stock Market Crash Of 1929

-This crash happened almost 90 years ago, but it’s lessening are still a relevant today.
+This crash happened almost 90 years ago, but it’s lessening are still relevant today.
 This is the biggest market crash ever recorded in the history of the stock market where the Dow Jones average fell by almost by 89.19 percent in a period of fewer than three years.
-It fell almost from its peak at 81.2 to a low of 41.7.
+It fell virtually from its peak at 81.2 to a low of 41.7.
 This enormous drop was by far the biggest in the history of the stock market.
-The main causes for this fall was
+The leading causes for this fall were

 - Speculation where everyone invested

-- No regulations in the stock market yet which caused a huge bubble to inflate.
+- No regulations in the stock market yet which caused a vast bubble to inflate.

 - During the 1920s the stock market grew up by nearly 20% a year reaching the peak in August 1929 by then the production declined, unemployment has risen, stock prices were overvalued compared to the intrinsic value.

-Among the other major causes of the fall was struggling agriculture sector, access to large bank loans that couldn’t be repaid.
-Billions of dollars were lost in this crash wiping out thousands of investors, machines couldn’t handle the tremendous volume of traders.
-It took Dow Jones 25 years to recover ie from 1929 to 1954 which recovered from peak to peak.
-This is the longest recovery period in an average in the history of the stock market.
-During this dividends were not taken into an account as in those days the dividends would be only between 4 to 8 percent.
-Considering these dividends would be reinvested then the recovery would have been not so long but would be only a decade or so which is very less than 25 years.
-One of the people who earned money during 1929 was Erwin Kahn who said in his words “During the depression I could find stocks trading at tremendous discounts.
+Among the other significant causes of the fall was struggling agriculture sector, access to jumbo bank loans that ‘couldn’t be repaid.
+Billions of dollars were lost in this crash wiping out thousands of investors, machines ‘couldn’t handle the tremendous volume of traders.
+It took Dow Jones 25 years to recover, i.e. from 1929 to 1954 which recovered from peak to peak.
+This is the most prolonged recovery period in an average in the history of the stock market.
+During this dividends were not taken into account as in those days the dividends would be only between 4 to 8 percent.
+Considering these dividends would be reinvested then the recovery would have been not so long but would be only a decade or so, which is very less than 25 years.
+One of the people who earned money during 1929 was Erwin Kahn, who said in his words, “During the depression, I could find stocks trading at tremendous discounts.
 I learnt from Ben Graham that one could study financial statements to find a stock that was a dollar selling at 50 cents.
-He called this as Margin of safety and its still the most important concept related to risk.
-It’s important to know that even during the greatest stock market crashes, it is possible to make money.
+He called this a Margin of safety and its still the most important concept related to risk.
+It’s important to know that even during the most significant stock market crashes, it is possible to make money.
 Though the times were different back then, no access to knowledge related to analysis compared to current day tools and analysis.
-In current times we are equipped with the right knowledge to know how to act during a stock market crash.
+In present times we are equipped with the right expertise to know how to act during a stock market crash.

 This is the market crash of 1987 which is also called as Black Monday.
-During these crashes stocks almost fell 20% in a single day which is the largest single-day drop in the history of the developed stock market.
+During these crashes, stocks almost fell 20% in a single day which is the most significant single-day drop in the history of the developed stock market.

-The main causes for this crash were the market and economy were moving apart from each other for the first time in the strong bull market of the 80’s.
-The valuations of stocks rose to P/E ratios of well above 20, estimations for future earnings, future profits were lower which did not affect the stock prices.
-In fact, a lot of stocks were overvalued.
-The biggest element that contributed to the crash was that many institutional investors were well aware of this problem.
+The leading causes for this crash were the market and economy were moving apart from each other for the first time in the active bull market of the ’80s.
+The valuations of stocks rose to P/E ratios of well above 20, estimations for future earnings, future profits were lower, which did not affect the stock prices.
+A lot of stocks were overvalued.
+The most significant element that contributed to the crash was that many institutional investors were well aware of this problem.
 Portfolio insurance/ trading programs led many to ignore these warning signs.
 The institutional investors ignored these warning signs as they fell, thinking their trading systems will be able to protect them from the crash.
-However, as soon as the stocks started to decrease computer programs automatically began to sell stocks ascertain loss targets were hit, pushing prices lower.
-The lower prices fuelled more selling which is 22 percent drop in a single day.
+However, as soon as the stocks started to decrease computer programs automatically began to sell shares, ascertain loss targets were hit, pushing prices lower.
+The lower prices fuelled more selling which is a 22 percent drop in a single day.
 The systems which were thought of protecting from the fall were turned out to be a weapon of destruction because all programs did the same thing at the same time.
-With such a heavy crash in a very short amount of time, how long did it take for the Dow Jones to recover?
-It took just 8 months to recover from such a huge single day crash.
-Instead of selling the stock during the crash but hold on to it, 18 months later one would have been at the same price level as before.
+With such a massive crash in a short amount of time, how long did it take for the Dow Jones to recover?
+It took just eight months to recover from such a massive single-day crash.
+Instead of selling the stock during the crash but hold on to it, 18 months later, one would have been at the same price level as before.
 In the meantime, we would have made a profit in the form of dividends.
-This is a perfect example of why one would need to hold on to one’s investments and in fact investing more during these crashes.
-One could doubt about investing during the market crash but it is the period where one can earn profits.
-Since the crash of 1987 which is 30 years ago, the Dow Jones is more than a 1000 percent ie (1011 %) which is 20,533 points that turn our investment 10 times higher.
+This is a perfect example of why one would need to hold on to one’s investments and in fact, investing more during these crashes.
+One could doubt about investing during the market crash, but it is the period where one can earn profits.
+Since the crash of 1987, which is 30 years ago, the Dow Jones is more than a 1000 percent, i.e. (1011 %) which is 20,533 points that turn our investment ten times higher.

 1999 Dot-Com Bubble

-This bubble is a perfect example how irrationality increase in case of the massive stock market crash.
-This bubble was caused mainly because of the rise of the internet, ie the reaction of investors to the rise of the internet.
+This bubble is a perfect example of how irrationality increase in case of the massive stock market crash.
+This bubble was caused mainly because of the rise of the internet, i.e. the reaction of investors to the increase of the internet.
 From 1995 to 2000, NASDAQ, a technology stock index rose from 1000 points 4500.
-The major causes for this crash to happen was
+The primary causes for this crash to happen was

 - Hundreds of internet-based companies that did not earn a dollar of profit IPO’d.

-- Investors blindly threw money at every internet stock they could find the capital money available in huge amounts which did not even earned a profit.
+- Investors blindly threw money at every internet stock they could find the capital money available in massive amounts which did not even earn a profit.

-- No other time in the history of the stock market saw greater differences between stock prices and their intrinsic value.
+- No other time in the history of the stock market saw more significant differences between stock prices and their intrinsic value.

 - Traditional valuation methods like P/E, P/B, P/CF ratios and discounted cash flow calculations got thrown out of the window.
 NASDAQ lost 78% of its value as it went down from 5064 to 1114.